webhookdb/webhookdb-cli/MANUAL.md

 ### join

-join an organization using a join code.
+Join an organization using a join code.
+You can also see your pending invites with `webhookdb org list`.

 **--code, -c**="": Invitation code sent to the new member.
 Has 'join-' prefix.